MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

 ## Edit an Existing Organization Administrator

-1. On the  Microsoft Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. On the  Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 2. Select **Organization Administrators** option under Users tab on the top-left of the page.